JGCRI/ambrosia/README.md

 ## Summary
 The `ambrosia` R package was developed to calculate food demand for staples and non-staple commodities that is responsive to changing levels of incomes and prices.
 Ambrosia implements the framework to quantify food demand as established by Edmonds et al. (2017) and allows the user to explore and estimate different variables related to the food demand system.
 Currently `ambrosia` provides three main functions:
 1. calculation of food demand for any given set of parameters including income levels and prices,
 2. estimation of parameters within a given a dataset.
-Note:  `ambrosia` is used to calculate parameters for the food demand model implemented in the Global Change Analysis Model (GCAM; Calvin et al. 2019)
+Note:  `ambrosia` is used to calculate parameters for the food demand model implemented in the [Global Change Analysis Model](http://www.globalchange.umd.edu/gcam/).
 3. exploration and preparation of raw data before starting a parameter estimation.